Loading organizations...

 Key people at WeAreHBCUs.

-WeAreHBCUs was founded by Malcolm Beason (Co-Founder).
+WeAreHBCUs was founded in 2020 by Malcolm Beason (Co-Founder).

 WeAreHBCUs does not appear to be a formal company, investment firm, or portfolio company based on available information; instead, "WeAreHBCUs" aligns with branding and social media handles (e.g., #WeAreHBCUs) used by various HBCU-focused nonprofits and initiatives dedicated to advancing Historically Black Colleges and Universities (HBCUs).
 These entities emphasize education equity, career development, workforce innovation, and community impact for HBCU students, alumni, faculty, and surrounding communities.[1][2][3][5][7]
 Their collective mission revolves around empowering HBCUs as engines of economic growth, sustainability, and social change through scholarships, internships, research, advocacy, and partnerships, often serving underserved students to bridge education-to-workforce gaps while fostering diverse talent pipelines.[1][2][3]